collective/collective.pfg.norobots/README.rst

 Enabling the module
 ~~~~~~~~~~~~~~~~~~~~

-    Install the module from the Add-ons control panel.
+Install PloneFormGen (if not already done) then collective.pfg.norobots from the Add-ons control panel.
 That's it!

 Quickly test ?
 ~~~~~~~~~~~~~~~~~~~~